tomchaplin/Multithreaded_Mandelbrot/README.md

 ./example
 ```

 I have also included an example file which demonstrates how you might use the class to create your own zooms into the fractal.
+For information on what each function of the class does, please consult the Mandelbrot class header file.

 There is also a Python file which implements the histogram colouring algorithm in a serial fashion.
 Obviously, this is much slower but is useful for understanding the main algorithm for computing the Mandelbrot set.